edretcorproate/CS452P1/README.md

 I did find it interesting on both the fact that this is circular and the fact that it contains a Sentinel node.
 The sentinel node doesn't really add to the complexity and neither does the circle implementation (as it is just pointing to the head rather than a null).
 Same with the Sentinel, as this became the head esentially.

 So over all the experience wasn't a horrible one or nightmarish, which most of my coding experience here at BSU can be described as.
 But it is all worth it for the degree that I plan on getting this semester.

+Why I believe my program should receive a Coverage report of perfect rather than mastery, despite my coverage being only 97%, is because of the limitations of the C linker.
+The test suit is not only clean and covers almost 100% of the code, I believe the coverage for the memory allocation failures should be an exception to the 100% code coverage requirement of the project.